-This post covers the top things to do in September in Washington, DC (updated for 2019), including nighttime activities, free things to do, and family-friendly options.
+This post covers the top things to do in September in Washington, DC in 2023, including nighttime activities, free things to do, and family-friendly options.

 Be sure to read our master post on things to do in DC for even more ideas.